 A favorite among the French, La Côte Basque is a must-see, says Doré.
 Perched on the border between France and Spain, it's a great starting point to jump to San Sebastian and Bilbao, too.
 Don't miss Biarritz, part elegant resort town, part laid-back surfing spot.
 Cite de l'Océan et du Surf, an ocean conservation museum is also a must.

 Venturing to Spain after France?
-Add these hot spots to your list.
+Add these Spanish hot spots to your list.